olegpoly/Sniffer/README.md

 Documentation is in the "srs and sdd" folder

-Administator privilages are required to run this program.
+Administator privileges are required to run this program.